-Prerequisites: EDUC 4301, 4312, or teacher certifications, or permission of the instructor.
+Prerequisites: EDUC 5313 or 6323, Teacher certification, or permission of the dean.

 Theories, pedagogical considerations and current methodology in the teaching of listening, speaking, reading, and writing skills for second languages and target cultures.
 Emphasis on developing interpersonal communication skills of beginning and intermediate ESL students.